 “This causes a change in skeletal growth, deformed joints and the delayed maturation of cartilage cells in the patients, who have short stature, small hands and feet and joint pain,” says Giedre Grigelioniene in a press release by Karolinska Institutet.

-Valtteri Wirta, Head of Facility at SciLifeLab Clinical Genomics Stockholm, adds:
+Valtteri Wirta, Head of Unit at SciLifeLab Clinical Genomics Stockholm, adds:

 ”This article clearly shows the value of whole genome sequencing in clinical routine diagnostics.
 From a small number of patients, we can begin to identify completely new biological mechanisms.
 Then, there is of course a need for many further studies to establish connections between genetic alterations and phenotype – the physical manifestations.”